OpusFSI Flight Simulator Interface for and

 Live Camera Features

-Live Camera provides a user-friendly interface for creating, controlling and managing any number of virtual cockpit, 2D cockpit and external aircraft views.
+Live Camera provides a user-friendly interface for creating, controlling and managing virtual cockpit, 2D cockpit, external aircraft, and world views.

 Live Camera creates, controls and manages all views from the 'flying' server system, with live view adjustment for each of your client system cameras.